 In terms of groundnut yield efficiency increase, bush-type varieties are considered more valuable, which differ from the standing varieties by their biological, morphological and economic features.
-In the bush-type varieties the genophores resulted after flowering, are usually close to the soil and just by slightly bending are able to easily enter in the soil and develop pods (Patil et al., 1988).
+In the bush-type varieties the genophores resulted after

 Table 3.
-Biological indicators of groundnut varieties in conditions of piedmont zones
+Biological indicators of groundnutvarieties in conditions of piedmont zones